 The MCS is a non-research, course-based program for students who wish to enhance their careers with advanced knowledge of computer science.
-The requirements described here are in addition to the University-wide requirements for master's degrees described in the Manual of Rules and Regulations of the Graduate College, Section X.
+The requirements described here are in addition to the University-wide requirements for master's degrees described in the Manual of Rules and Regulations Graduate College - The University of Iowa (uiowa.edu).

 5.1.
-Course Requirements
+COURSE REQUIREMENTS